-We have granted to the underwriter an option, exercisable not later than 30 days after the date of this prospectus, to purchase up to an additional 705,000 shares of common stock at a public offering price of \$1.99 per share and/or up to 705,000 additional common warrants to purchase an aggregate of 705,000 shares of common stock at a public offering price of \$0.01 per common warrant less the underwriting discounts and commissions of \$0.1393 per share and \$0.0007 per common warrant.
+We have granted to the underwriter an option, exercisable not later than 30 days after the date of this prospectus, to purchase up to an additional 229,007 shares of common stock and/or up to 229,007 additional common warrants to purchase one share of common stock less the underwriting discounts and commissions, set forth on the cover page of this prospectus.
 If any additional shares of common stock and/or common warrants are purchased pursuant to such option, the underwriter will offer these securities on the same terms as those on which the securities are being offered hereby.